can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ### Markdown

 Last fun bit from the basic implementation is about markdown formatting.
-I decided to use it from the vry beginning simply because it's an order of magnitude better to write then html and still allows to have markup in place comparing to real plain text.
+I decided to use it from the very beginning simply because it's an order of magnitude better to write then html and still allows to have markup in place comparing to real plain text.

-And of course both vim and emacs have excellent markdown modes and make it a real pleasure to write.
+And of course, both vim and emacs have excellent markdown modes and make it a real pleasure to write.

 What could be interesting about writing markdown?
 Well, to extend it!

 I had two extensions planned.
 First of all, I didn't want to use real urls for links between the post.
-If I did, I would be tied to one particular webservice and migration to another one would be error prone.
+If I did, I would be tied to one particular web service and migration to another one would be error-prone.
 If all links in the source code point to other markdown files, that means that whenever I decided to republish all posts somewhere else, I could have all the links resolved.

 For markdown rendering I used `cl-markdown` library and I'm not sure if it was the best choice possible.
 Why?
-Becase it's source code is close to inpenetrable to me and documentation is almost non-existant.
+Because it's source code is close to impenetrable to me and documentation is almost non-existent.
 Maybe I'm not a good reader, but I took me many evenings to get my head around library internals and to understand ways to extend it.